 In this conversation, a man feels like he has lost face at his class reunion, as he felt embarrassed when some people revealed his feelings to the girl he likes, who happens to have a boyfriend.

 While some may think he is overreacting, like the woman he was conversing with, it goes to show how vital it is for people to save face.
-For the full audio transcription of this dialogue head on over to FluentU.

 Now, let’s get on with the many ways of congratulating someone in Chinese.